ramchandra06032004/Real-time-chess-game/readme.md

 ## Real-Time Chess Game

-This project consists of two independent servers:
+This project consists of three independent servers:

 - **Frontend & Auth:** Next.js app (`next-fe`)
 - **Backend:** WebSocket server for real-time chess logic (`ws-backend`)
+- **RabbitMQ Worker:** Worker/consumer to fetch moves from RabbitMQ and store them in the database (`rabbitMq-worker`)

 ---